Kalgoorlie - North

 Kalgoorlie - North's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Kalgoorlie - North, with younger cohorts having a very low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 70% of the total population (6,641 people), compared to 62.3% across Rest of WA and the national average of 55.3%.
-The most common medical conditions in the area are asthma and mental health issues, affecting 6.9 and 6.4% of residents respectively, while 76.4% declare themselves completely clear of medical ailments compared to 74.9% across Rest of WA.
+Health outcomes data shows excellent results for Kalgoorlie - North, with younger cohorts having a very low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 70% of the total population (6,641 people), compared to 62.3% across Rest of WA and 55.3% nationally.
+The most prevalent medical conditions are asthma and mental health issues, affecting 6.9 and 6.4% of residents respectively, while 76.4% report being completely free from medical ailments, compared to 74.9% in Rest of WA.

 The area has 8.1% of residents aged 65 and over (773 people), lower than the 9.2% in Rest of WA.
-Health outcomes among seniors require more attention than those of the broader population, despite being above average.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health